-The Calgary Metropolitan Region Board Regulation regional transportation planning, and growth in the requires the development of a dispute resolution agricultural economy. mechanism.
-The Dispute Resolution and Appeal Bylaw was unanimously approved by the Board On several occasions, the Board expressed a strong on May 14, 2021.
-It was approved by the Minister interest in further exploring regional economic of Municipal Affairs on September 22, 2021, and is development, moving beyond thinking of regional now in effect.
-The dispute resolution mechanism economic development only in terms of regional is expected to reinforce the objectivity of Board land use planning.
-The Board wished to answer the decisions and provide members with additional question: how can the regional mandate be used to opportunities to discuss important regional matters. draw investors to the Region, promoting it as a top place to do business?

-In 2019 and 2020, the Governance Committee, with feedback and support from the region's chief administrative officers, completed a series of discussions to develop a dispute resolution mechanism.
+The Calgary Metropolitan Region Board Regulation requires the development of a dispute resolution mechanism.
+The Dispute Resolution and Appeal Bylaw was unanimously approved by the Board on May 14, 2021.
+It was approved by the Minister of Municipal Affairs on September 22, 2021, and is now in effect.
+The dispute resolution mechanism is expected to reinforce the objectivity of Board decisions and provide members with additional opportunities to discuss important regional matters.
+In 2019 and 2020, the Governance Committee. with feedback and support from the region's chief administrative officers, completed a series of discussions to develop a dispute resolution mechanism.
 Once a dispute resolution process was agreed to, CMRB Administration developed a corresponding Dispute Resolution Mechanism Bylaw which includes two tracks: one track for Regional Evaluation Framework decisions and one for non-Regional Evaluation Framework decisions.